petar-georgiev-petrov/concourse-examples/README.md

 # examples

-Copy of examples of Concourse workflows
+Copy of examples of Concourse workflows for testing